guestdaniel/Guestetal2025_NSDPulvinar/README.md

 (See below for more details.)

 In a [separate data repository](link to repo), we provide for convenience pre-computed data files containing our analyses that are used by the plotting code.
-These data should be acquired stored in `data`, as a folder called `results`.
+These data should be acquired stored in `data`, as a folder called `prepared`.
-(NOTE: these files are not yet available in a repository, but will be added soon.)

 ## Environment and dependencies
 Code to produce the analyses and figures reported in the paper is written in a combination of MATLAB (any recent version) and Python 3 (tested on 3.12).